My Chemical Mishaps

 Phosphorus!

-For my attempt at phosphorus I used a metal container roughly the size of a propane can to perform the reaction in, from it I lead a tube3/4 inch wide the went under the water to condense the phosphorus.
+For my first honest to goodness attempt at phosphorus I used a metal container roughly the size of a propane can for a camping stove to perform the reaction in.
+From it I lead a metal pipe 3/4 inch wide that bent under the water to condense the phosphorus.
 Initial heating was accompanied by minimal gas evolution.
 Then suddenly massive gas eruption, constant bubbling and to my surprise and fear the bubbles were busting into flames instantly upon going out of the water.
 The pipe leading into the water was corroding before my eyes.
-I turned off the heat and watched from downwind as it continued to bubble.
+Literally there was rust coming off it rapidly.
+I turned off the torch and watched from upwind as it continued to bubble.
 The smell was unmistakable, I had crossed over into phosphine territory, for those unfamiliar with the chemical it is exceedingly toxic.
-It is somewhat similar to phosphorus in the body, there can be a period of days after exposure with no side effects then BAM you’re in the ground dead with a hole in your liver the size of a baseball or your lungs full of fluid, even worse the Ld 50 is pretty low and poisoning is pretty common from this crap, and it catches on fire way to easy for my liking.
+It is somewhat similar to phosphorus in the body, there can be a latent period of days after exposure with no side effects then BAM you’re in the ground dead with a hole in your liver the size of a baseball or your lungs full of fluid, even worse.
+The LD 50 is pretty low and poisoning is pretty common from this crap, and it catches on fire way to easy for my liking.

 A gas mask was in order so I took a break.
 When I came back I noticed there was a considerable amount of phosphorus but the phosphorus was condensing as a 'cork' phosphorus which floated on the water and I watched in amazement and sadness as the phosphorus caught fire on the water and went away.
 I cranked the heat back up full blast, but was rewarded with nothing, the slag from the reaction I had initiated had solidified on the bottom of my reaction vessel and was preventing further reaction.
 So I turned up the heat more and more.

-Still nothing, finally there was fire everywhere, the bottom burned out and there was quite a bit of phosphorus and slag in there, the puddle was spreading quick and blazing, phosphorus pentoxide was on the wind and the smoke screen was pretty intense, once again down wind with me.
-Knowing that the reaction was a no go any further I grabbed the reaction vessel and set it in the dirt to cover the bottom and the nozzle where the phosphorus was coming out.
+Still nothing, finally there was fire everywhere, the bottom burned out and there was quite a bit of phosphorus and slag in there, the puddle was spreading quick and blazing.
+Phosphorus pentoxide was on the wind and the smoke screen was pretty intense, once again upwind with me.
+Knowing that the reaction was a no-go any further I grabbed the reaction vessel and set it in the dirt to cover the bottom and the nozzle where the phosphorus was coming out.
 I started to clean up a bit while it cooled off.
 Eventually I got back to the vessel and picked it up, the ground underneath it was covered in hot phosphorus which immediately took fire and as I would have never predicted the whole vessel was filled with phosphine which promptly exploded, throwing the vessel out of my hand, putting me on the ground, and spreading phosphorus everywhere as a consequence.

 It was all on fire, water was no good it just caught again.
 I was getting angry and that stupid can kept filling with phosphine and blowing up, over and over again.
 Now it was time for a really really stupid thing on my part....
-I poured WATER on it.
-Mind you the thing furthest from my mind is that the phosphine might in part be coming from ambient moisture in the air reacting with the abundance of aluminum phosphide currently residing in the container.
-When the water hit it, it really started booming, the phosphine coming out was also impregnated with small particles of phosphorus and its vapor immediately gave rise to spontaneously flammable conditions, it would explode, fly into the air, and while in mid air fill with phosphine and blow up again.
+I poured WATER into the can.
+Mind you, the thing furthest from my mind is that the phosphine might in part be coming from ambient moisture in the air reacting with the abundance of aluminum phosphide currently residing in the container.
+When the water hit it, it really started booming, it shot water and debris into my face and escaped from under my foot.
+The phosphine coming out was also impregnated with small particles of phosphorus and its vapor immediately gave rise to spontaneously flammable conditions, it would explode, fly into the air, and while in midair fill with phosphine and blow up again.

 I had to think fast, I grabbed a shovel and started digging.
 I had to take off my welding gloves because they kept catching on fire from the phosphorus on them and my pants were charred in areas.
 As I walked around I was leaving smoking footprints from the phosphorus on my feet from trying to stomp it out.
 Everywhere phosphorus was being flung and the air was full of smoke and the ground was on fire, "Welcome to hell" I said to myself.
 The hole I dug was bout 4 feet deep.
-I had taken off the majority of the pipes on the apparatus by holding the chamber beneath my foot.
+I had taken off the majority of the pipes on the apparatus by holding the chamber beneath my foot and twisting them till they gave.
 During its down time I grabbed it with a pair of gardening shears and tossed it in the hole.
 I buried it and placed rocks on top of it.
-The ground all around it seemed to be smoldering.
+The ground all around it smoked and looked like it was smoldering.
 It took 3 days for it to stop doing that.
 Once again all my phosphorus was corky so my yield was really terrible.

 Finally, the lasting legacy, the clean up.
 I let the phosphorus in the yard burn out and put the pipes in my back yard.
-The smoldered from a good five days and when I took them apart they bust into flames.
+They smoldered from a good five days and when I took them apart they bust into flames.
 When I cleaned them they burst into flames, when I looked at them weird they bust into flames, heck, let's face it, they were busting into flames just to be bursting into flames.
+I tried a bunch of solvents, one that struck me as odd was olive oil, it was listed in my chemical encylopedia but it works like crap and it smells horrible afterwards and that itself is hard to get off.
 Finally though I got them clean enough (need better solvent for phosphorus....) and the nightmare was over.

 Lesson Learned: Be careful what you wish for... (and get a good strong reaction vessel!)